-Figure 18 indicates that the fertility rate of foreign women is around the reproduction rate with 2.02 in 2010 coinciding with the rate of women from former Yugoslavia, while the rate of Austrian women is clearly below the reproduction rate (2010: 1.33); the fertility rate of Turkish women is above the reproduction rate; it is somewhat unstable over time but more or less stagnating since 2007 after a declining trend.
+Figure 23 indicates that the fertility rate of foreign women is around the reproduction rate with 1.96 in 2011, somewhat lower than the rate of women from former Yugoslavia (2.11 in 2011), while the rate of Austrian women is clearly below the reproduction rate (2011: 1.32); the fertility rate of Turkish women is above the reproduction rate; it is somewhat unstable over time but more or less stagnating since 2007 at 2.69, after a declining trend.

 The increasing number of foreign births between 1992 and 1995 was the result of a rising number of young and medium aged foreign women and not the consequence of a rise in the fertility rate of foreign women in Austria.
 The fertility rate of foreign women decreased over this time span (1992-2001) from 2.37 children per woman to 1.99, i.e., by 13.9 percent.
 The fertility rate of Austrian women has decreased between 1992 and 2001 by 12.7 percent to 1.24 children per woman.
 The slight increase in the fertility rate of both native and foreign women in 2002 was short lived and may have been motivated by the new regulation of parental leave and the increased family allowance.
 Migrant women had to realise that the eligibility criteria were difficult, particularly in the context of increased labour market competition and thus job insecurity.
-In 2010, the fertility rate of Austrian women amounted to 1.33, for foreign women to 2.02, raising the average from 1.39 in 2009 to 1.44 in 2010.